jerryagenyi/naija-news-hub/docs/dev/file-relationship-rules.md

    - Update tests to cover the changes
    - Update development tasks to reflect completed tasks

+6. **Database Integration**: When updating database integration:
+   - Update `docs/dev/database-integration.md` to reflect implementation changes
+   - Update repository classes in `src/database/repositories/` to maintain consistency
+   - Update service classes in `src/services/` to reflect the changes
+   - Update CLI commands in `main.py` if needed
+   - Update tests to cover the changes
+   - Update development tasks to reflect completed tasks

-6. **Time and Date References**: When adding time or date references:
+7. **Time and Date References**: When adding time or date references:
    - Use the MCP time module (`utils/mcp/time.py`) to get the current date/time
    - Follow the format YYYY-MM-DD for dates
    - Update the "Last Updated" timestamp in documentation files